keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 - "Hygiene" for a Runeforged consists of gently scraping off surface rust and making sure their joints are well greased.
 Every Runeforged carries a basic care kit with things such as high grit sandpaper and steel brushes, and grease is readily available.
 - Runeforged have a magical converter as a part of their damage control system, which can convert the source energy from healing magic into power for the built-in repair system on a Runeforged, speeding up the process.
 - Due to their advanced nature, acquiring a new body or repairing a severely damaged one in **incredibly expensive**.
+- Runeforged can vary from one to another due to personal modification and